idrsolutions/buildvu-ruby-client/README.md

 # THIS PACKAGE HAS BEEN DEPRECATED #
-Future development has been directed to the [idrsolutuions client](https://github.com/idrsolutions/idrsolutions-ruby-client), which can be used for the same purpose.
+Future development has been directed to the [idrsolutions client](https://github.com/idrsolutions/idrsolutions-ruby-client), which can be used for the same purpose.
 This package will receive no more updates.

 # BuildVu Ruby Client #